Contextual hypotheses and semantics of logic programs: Extensors, and relationships to particular semantics

-Subsuming the notion of foundational extensor given in Definition~\ref{defn_48} is the notion of foundational chain, that needs to be made explicit in order to easily investigate the properties of the foundational extensors.
+Subsuming the notion of foundational extensor given in Definition~\ref{defn_51} is the notion of foundational chain, that we make explicit in order to easily investigate the properties of the foundational extensors.
 Given a formal logic program \FLP\ and a literal marker $\Omega$ for $(\FLP,\,\Omega)$, a foundational chain for $(\FLP,\,\Omega)$ can be described as follows. \begin{itemize} \item Start with a supporting extensor $E_0$ for $(\FLP,\,\Omega)$. \item Propose a supporting extensor $E_1$ for $(\FLP\PLUS E_0,\,\Omega+E_0)$. \item Propose a supporting extensor $E_2$ for $(\FLP\PLUS E_0\cup E_1,\,\Omega+E_0\cup E_1)$. \item Etc. \end{itemize}

 Formally, this translates into the following definition.

 \begin{defn} Let a formal logic program \FLP\ and a literal marker $\Omega$ for \FLP\ be given.